ThePiranha/Codes/README.md

 # Codes
-A collection of C# codes
+A collection of C# codes samples to use in projects.